-- a) Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - b) Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - c) Non-Medically Necessary enhancements to standard equipment and devices. - d) Supplies, equipment and appliances that include comfort, luxury, or convenience items or features that exceed what is Medically Necessary in your situation.
+- Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - b) Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - c) Non-Medically Necessary enhancements to standard equipment and devices. - d) Supplies, equipment and appliances that include comfort, luxury, or convenience items or features that exceed what is Medically Necessary in your situation.
 Reimbursement will be based on the Maximum Allowable Amount for a standard item that is a Covered Service, serves the same purpose, and is Medically Necessary.
-Any expense that exceeds the Maximum Allowable Amount for the standard item which is a Covered Service is your responsibility. - 43.
+Any expense that exceeds the Maximum Allowable Amount for the standard item which is a Covered Service is your responsibility. - 49.
 Medicare Services for which benefits are payable under Medicare Parts A or B, or would have been payable if you had applied for Parts A or B, except, as listed in this Benefit Booklet or as required by federal law, as described in the section titled "Medicare" in the "General Provisions" section.
 If you do not enroll in Medicare Part B, the Claims Administrator will calculate benefits as if you had enrolled.
 You should sign up for Medicare Part B as soon as possible to avoid large out of pocket costs.
-If you are covered under an active group policy this may not apply to you.

-- 44. Missed or Cancelled Appointments Charges for missed or cancelled appointments.] - 45.
+If you are covered under an active group policy this may not apply to you. - 50.
+Missed or Cancelled Appointments Charges for missed or cancelled appointments. - 51.
+Non-approved Drugs Drugs not approved by the FDA. - 52.
 Non-Medically Necessary Services Services the Claims Administrator concludes are not Medically Necessary.
-This includes services that do not meet medical policy, clinical coverage, or benefit policy guidelines. - 46.
+This includes services that do not meet medical policy, clinical coverage, or benefit policy guidelines. - 53.
 Nutritional or Dietary Supplements Nutritional and/or dietary supplements, except as described in this Benefit Booklet or that must be covered by law.
-This Exclusion includes, but is not limited to, nutritional formulas and dietary supplements that you can buy over the counter and those you can get without a written prescription or from a licensed pharmacist. - 47.
-Office Services Office Services except those listed as Covered Services in this Booklet unless required by law. - 48.
-Oral Surgery Extraction of teeth, surgery for impacted teeth and other oral surgeries to treat the teeth or bones and gums directly supporting the teeth, except as listed in this Benefit Booklet. - 49.
-Outpatient Therapy or Rehabilitation Services for outpatient therapy or rehabilitation unless listed as a Covered Service in this Benefit Booklet.
+This Exclusion includes, but is not limited to, nutritional formulas and dietary supplements that you can buy over the counter and those you can get without a written prescription or from a licensed pharmacist. - 54.
+Office Services Office Services except those listed as Covered Services in this Booklet unless required by law. - 55.
+Oral Surgery Extraction of teeth, surgery for impacted teeth and other oral surgeries to treat the teeth or bones and gums directly supporting the teeth, except as listed in this Benefit Booklet. - 56.
+Out-of-Network Care Services from a Provider that is not in our network.
+This does not apply to Emergency Care, Urgent Care, or Authorized Services.